We have Updated Our Look!

 You can see tokens that are on the Objects & Tokens Layer.
 You will be able to select and move any token that your GM gives you permission to control.
 When you have control over a token linked to a Character Sheet, you can move it on the tabletop, rotate it, and use token markers to show status effects.
 You will be able to change the values within the bubbles that pop up above the token.
 For example, if a GM has tied a bubble to your character’s hit points, you will be able to type in “-5” and it will automatically subtract 5 from your hit point total.

-By selecting different functions from the Toolbar in the top corner of the tabletop, you choose what your mouse will do.
-You can pan to look around the VTT, zoom in and out using the magnifying glass, or measure distances with the ruler.
+The Toolbar in the top left corner of the tabletop allows you to assign different functions to your mouse.
+For example, you can use your mouse to zoom in and out using the magnifying glass, or measure distances with the ruler.

 You can get everyone’s attention to anywhere on the tabletop by clicking and holding on that spot.
-That sends a ping (an expanding ring of color centered on where your mouse is) to everyone at that location.
+This action sends a ping (an expanding ring of color centered on where your mouse is) to everyone at that location.

-- Roll20 Tips: Select/Move Tool [Video] How to move and manipulate tokens.
+- Roll20 Tips: Select/Move Tool [Video] How to control tokens.

 - Roll20 Tips: Rings, Zoom, & Panning [Video] How to ping a location and change the color of the ping.